Official Document

 2. Instant, Predictable, Low-Cost Transactions

-Qubit Cash introduces a congestion-aware, three-tiered fee system — STANDARD, SMART, and INSTANT — giving users the freedom to choose between affordability and speed based on their needs.
+Qubit Cash introduces a congestion-aware, three-tiered fee system — STANDARD and INSTANT — giving users the freedom to choose between affordability and speed based on their needs.
 Even at peak network load, fees remain predictable and competitively low.
 With near Instant transactions, users can send funds in seconds, making Qubit Cash suitable for point-of-sale purchases, online shopping, and time-sensitive payments.

 3. Inclusive Mining & Fair Participation